lpmi-13/code-corpus-api/app/README.md

 - `AWS_SECRET_ACCESS_KEY`

 to your repository secrets.
 For these credentials, you can create an IAM user and add an inline policy that allows only pushing images to ECR.

+This is currently set up to only fire when there is an explicit change to any file in the `./app` directory.